S-R-i-c-e/readme-write/README.md

 ### [Installation](#installation)

-sweet project
+is it?

 ### [Usage](#usage)

-and a lot of fun
+Just Believe.

 ### [Licence](#licence)

-Copyright 2023 steve
+Copyright 2023 Steve

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.